TMJ Research

 Electromyography (EMG), as noted by Szyszka-Sommerfeld et al. (2020), effectively measures the electrical activity of masticatory muscles, like the masseter, in both TMD patients and those without TMD.
 EMG's ability to detect differences in masseter muscle activity across these groups suggests it as a viable alternative for monitoring myoelectric activity, which reflects muscle response to pressure, in a sleep environment.
 [2]

-The stiffness of the headband and sensor covers made the device uncomfortable and affected the accuracy of myoelectric readings.
 This experience highlighted the need for a balance between secure sensor placement and gentle contact with the face to avoid additional pressure on the masseter muscles.

 Portable Device: Monitor Myoelectric Signals

 Informed by my observations in Iteration 1, I included two myoelectric sensors to monitor changes in myoelectric activity during different head positions in sleep.
+Inspired by headphones, I designed a wearable device with an elastic band linking two sensor covers, each containing a myoelectric sensor.

 Testing